Identification at the Zero Lower Bound: SVAR with an occasionally binding constraint

 I now develop the methodology for identification and estimation of SVARs with an occasionally binding constraint.
 Let $Y_{t}=\left( Y_{1t}^{\prime} ,Y_{2t}\right) ^{\prime}$ be a vector of $k$ endogenous variables, partitioned such that the first $k-1$ variables $Y_{1t}$ are unrestricted and the $k$th variable $Y_{2t}$ is bounded from below by $b$.\footnote{The lower bound does not need to be constant.
 All we need is to observe the periods in which the economy is at the ZLB\ regime.} Define the latent process $Y_{2t}^{\ast}$ that is only observed, and equal to $Y_{2t},$ whenever $Y_{2t}>b$.
 If $Y_{2t}$ is a policy instrument, $Y_{2t}^{\ast}$ can be thought of as the `shadow' instrument that measures the desired policy stance.
 The $p$th-order SVAR model is given by the equations

 for $t\geq1$ given a set of initial values $Y_{-s},Y_{2,-s}^{\ast},$ for $s=0,...,p-1$, and $X_{0t}$ are exogenous and predetermined variables.

 Equation (\ref{eq: Y2 SVAR}) can be interpreted as a policy reaction function because it determines the desired policy stance $Y_{2t}^{\ast}.$ Similarly, $\varepsilon_{2t}$ is the corresponding policy shock.
 The above model is a dynamic SEM.
 Two important differences from a standard SEM are the presence of (i) latent lags amongst the predetermined variables on the right-hand side, which complicates estimation; and (ii) the contemporaneous value of $Y_{2t}$ in the policy reaction function (\ref{eq: Y2 SVAR}), which allows it to vary across ZLB and non-ZLB regimes.
-The presence of latent lags $Y_{2,t-j}^{\ast}$ in the policy rule (\ref{eq: Y2 SVAR}) is particularly useful because it allows the model to incorporate forward guidance.\footnote{\cite{ReifschneiderWilliams2000} and \cite{DebortoliGaliGambetti2019} provide examples of policy rules with forward guidance that are nested in (\ref{eq: Y2 SVAR}), see the Supplementary Appendix for details.}
+The presence of latent lags $Y_{2,t-j}^{\ast}$ in the policy rule (\ref{eq: Y2 SVAR}) is particularly useful because it allows the model to incorporate forward guidance \citep{ReifschneiderWilliams2000,DebortoliGaliGambetti2019}, see Appendix \ref{s: app FG} for details.

 Collecting all the observed predetermined variables $X_{0t},Y_{t-1} ,...,Y_{t-p}$ into a vector $X_{t},$ and the latent lags $Y_{2,t-1}^{\ast },...,Y_{2,t-p}^{\ast}$ into $X_{t}^{\ast},$ and similarly for their coefficients, the model can be written compactly as: